scerioli/Global-Preferences-Survey/Article/Article.md

 The main question that the article wants to answer is the old one nature versus nurture *(underline the resource based factor)*: Are gender differences arising from some kind of biological differences, or from social stereotypes?
 The first hypothesis means that the differences could potentially be masked by the necessity of fulfilling basic needs for survival reasons, and therefore in less developed Country we would see less gender differences (because people aim for survival first), while in most developed Countries we would see more gender differences (because of the liberation of the women - and men - from basic, granted needs).
 On the other hand, if it is society that creates those differences, we should see less differences in the more developed Countries, where people are freed from stereotypes and can freely express themselves.
 The conclusion of the article is that the trends in the data shows a positive correlation of gender differences with GDP p/c of the Countries, and thus "confirming" the first hypothesis (nature is the reason).

 The motivation for the replication study came from the wish to apply different analysis beyond the OLS, as for instance multilevel cumulative link models *[cit. link]*, and methods from the Machine Learning toolbox.
-In order to achieve that, one needs first to replicate the original analysis since the data and the original code were not provided by Falk and Hermle [FH]. *[Check further what's available]*
+In order to achieve that, one needs first to replicate the original analysis since the original code is written by Falk and Hermle (FH) in Stata. *[Check further what's available here https://www.briq-institute.org/global-preferences/downloads#]*

 Motivation for reproduction.
 Other opinions, Open science perspective, cross and meta studies, alternative methodology (beyond OLS, ML).

 *We would need to add a section for the critics to the Gender Equality Index*

-## Methods
+# 2. Methods

 <!--
 Maybe we should do some kind of critical revision here check as robust these methods are. or make a separate section about it before/after the reproduction of the article*
 -->

-### Overview
+## Overview

 We replicate the results using the R programming language version 4.0.3 (2020-10-10), and its open-source IDE RStudio for an easy access of the code.
 The following packages with respective version are used: